lucasdegeorge/diffusion_ot/README.md

 ## Example Code

 The repository contains code snippets and examples demonstrating the theoretical concepts discussed above.
-It includes implementations of DDPMs, probability flow ODEs, and optimal transport computations using libraries such as [JAX](https://github.com/google/jax), [OTT JAX](https://github.com/ott-jax/ott), and [PyTorch](https://github.com/pytorch/pytorch).
+It includes implementations of DDPMs and OT computations using libraries such as [JAX](https://github.com/google/jax), [OTT JAX](https://github.com/ott-jax/ott), and [PyTorch](https://github.com/pytorch/pytorch).
 For detailed explanations, please refer to the corresponding sections and files within the repository.